rogerkibbe/simple-mistral-api-client/README.md

   <h1 align="Center"> Mistral AI LLM Simple Chat Client - Command Line and Web</h1>
 </p>

+            ("Open Mistral 7B", "open-mistral-7b"),
+            ("Open Mistral Mixtral-8x7B", "open-mixtral-8x7b"),
+            ("Mistral Small", "mistral-small-latest"),
+            ("Mistral Medium", "mistral-medium-latest"),
+            ("Mistral Large", "mistral-large-latest")

-Mistral.AI offers an API with three LLM models:
+Mistral.AI offers an API with five LLM models:
-1) Mistral 7B: Mistral 7B parameter model
+1) Open Mistral 7B: Mistral 7B parameter model
-2) Mistral Mixtral-8x7B: MOE Model
+2) Open Mistral Mixtral-8x7B: MOE Model
+3) Mistral Small: Improved version of Open Mistral Mixtral-8x7B - API access only
-3) Mistral Medium: Medium size model available only via the API
+4) Mistral Medium: Medium Size Model - API acccess only
-4) Mistral Large: Largest model available only via the API
+5) Mistral Large: Largest model available - API access only

-Whereas there are multiple ways to access the the first two models (via various providers or by downloading the model from HuggingFace) the only current way to run Mistral Medium or Large is via their API.
+Whereas there are multiple ways to access the the first two models (via various providers or by downloading the models from HuggingFace) the only current way to run Mistral Small, Medium or Large is via their API.

-The python code in this project uses the Mistral API to let you access all four of the Mistral models via a chat interface.
+The python code in this project uses the Mistral API to let you access all five of the Mistral models via a chat interface.

 There are two versions of a chat interface:
 - `python mistral_api_cli.py`: Command line